 To get an indication of your dog’s daily requirement, first put the weight, then the physical activity of your dog, the calculator will tell you the daily requirement and the number of monthly boxes.
 (This is an indication, please consult your veterinarian)

-After you have determined with your calculator your need to choose whether you want to order 400 gr boxes or 130 gr bags.
-Each pack contains a mixed assortment to propose a varied diet to your dog, choose how many boxes you want (1 cardboard = x6 Boxes of 400 gr. or 1 cardboard = x12 bags of 130 gr.)
+After you have determined with your calculator your need to choose whether you want to order 400 gr mix boxes or full menus.
+Each pack contains a mixed assortment to propose a varied diet to your dog, or a box of a single protein.
+Choose how many boxes you want (1 cardboard = x6 Boxes of 400 gr.)
 And if you want the same order x1 monthly, every 2 months or every 3 months.
 The same order will be delivered with the deadline indicated.
 If you want to cancel this recurring order you can do it at any time in your account.

 It’s important when introducing a new diet that you do it gradually over a period of approximately 5-7 days.
 This is so your pet’s digestive system can be accustomed to the new diet.
 We would recommend that you introduce The Witty Dog by mixing 1/4 quantity with you pet’s current food and then increasing the proportion over one week, you start with 25% for 2 days, you move for another 2 days to 50% then 2 days 75% and then to 100%.
 Especially when you move the diet from dry food to wet food we advise you use a slow bowl.